Extreme Droughts

 1991-95 Average production by rural industries fell about 10 per cent, resulting in possible $5 billion cost to the Australian economy, $590 million drought relief provided by the Commonwealth Government between September 1992 and December 1995.

-2002-07 The current extreme drought in Australia is the worst in 100 hundred years.
-About 65 percent of Australia's viable agricultural land is currently in drought, with 23,000 farming families on some form of drought relief payments.
-The Australian government has announced more than A$1 billion in drought aid in the past fortnight, taking government drought support to more than A$3 billion since 2001.
+2002-08 The extreme drought in Australia is the worst in 100 hundred years.
+The Australian government announced more than A$1 billion in drought aid in 2009, taking government drought support to more than A$3 billion since 2001.